typescene/typescene.github.io/docgen/content/typescene/ui/UICell.md

 # UICell:pageintro
-The `UICell` component groups other components together within its own visual boundaries.
+The `UICell` component groups other components together within its own boundaries.

 ---
 # UICell